-14.9 text2tt, tt2text - Convert between text and APRStt tone sequences https://groups.yahoo.com/neo/groups/direwolf_packet/info is a good place to ask questions and share information with other users.
+14.9 text2tt, tt2text - Convert between text and APRStt tone sequences https://groups.io/g/direwolf is the best place to ask questions and share information with other users.
 You might find your questions have already been answered here.

 These are explained in the separate APRStt Implementation Notes.